ErickAnderson/dev.finance/README.md

 Developed under the marathon wed-dev program from RocketSeat.

-Used for easy calculate expenses and incomes
+Used for easy calculation of expenses and incomes

 Link:
 https://erickanderson.github.io/dev.finance/